I’m starting off today’s Fuckery by tipping my hat and bowing deeply to every single member of our Private Facebook group.

 What they need is for someone to tell them that everything will be okay and that we all slip into huge vats of cheese and tequila sometimes.
 They need a shoulder.
 A boost.
 A kind word.

 They need to know that they aren’t alone.
-They need a reminder that no one is perfect and we’re all doing the best we can in any given moment.
+They need a reminder that no one is perfect and we’re all doing the best that we can in any given moment.
 Sometimes our best is a green smoothie and yoga.
 Other times our best is french fries and Gossip Girl.

 And there’s no shame in either one.